Scripter17/url-cleaner/site/README.md

 ### API

-See the [API documentation](api.md) for how to interact with URL Cleaner Site.
+See the [API documentation](api.md) for how to interact with URL Cleaner Site with code.